Up to 30% off

-Volunteer Diary: Mark Atkinson Discovers His African Dream
+Volunteer diary: Mark Atkinson discovers his African dream

-“I have always cared passionately about conservation and the environment.
+I have always cared passionately about conservation and the environment.
 I remember some years ago watching the ‘Elephant Diaries’ on TV and thinking that’s for me!
 I had always wanted to go to South Africa, so I did my research and booked my trip to Khulula Wild Care.

-“Before I arrived at the centre I had decided that no matter what happened I was going to get the most I could from my time in Africa.
+Before I arrived at the centre I had decided that no matter what happened I was going to get the most I could from my time in Africa.
 I wasn’t disappointed!

-"From the start the sights and sounds of the the African bush struck a cord in me.
+From the start, the sights and sounds of the African bush struck a cord in me.
 The centre is situated on high ground and has stunning views all around.
 The sense of peace and space was thrilling.

-"In my two weeks at the centre I was given Bobby to look after.
-Bobby is a young white rhino, who was at the time of my stay 6 months old and weighed about half a tonne.
-The time I spent with this amazing animal will always be a very special time in my life.
+In my two weeks at the centre, I was given Bobby to look after.
+Bobby is a young white rhino, who was six months old and weighed about half a tonne.
+The time I spent with this amazing animal will always be very special in my life.

-"Each day he was given five feeds of powdered milk, water and vitamins with each feed being 8 litres.
-The first was at 6.30am the last was at 9.30pm.
+Each day he was given five feeds of powdered milk, water, and vitamins with each feed being 8 litres.
+The first was at 6.30 am and the last was at 9.30 pm.
 I will always remember how he would be waiting to be fed as he would know when his feeds were due.
-He always enjoyed the company and attention at these times and would communicate with gentle whines and chirping sounds.
-At these times it was easy to forget that this ‘baby’ was half a tonne of muscle and pure strength who could be irritated and bad tempered.
+He always enjoyed the company and attention and would communicate with gentle whines and chirping sounds.
+At these times it was easy to forget that this ‘baby’ was half a tonne of muscle and pure strength who could be irritated and bad-tempered.

-"I was at Khulula for two weeks and I wish I could have stayed longer but the reality of a life back in England did not make this possible.
-However, in the time I was there I was thrilled by all I saw and did.
+I was at Khulula for two weeks and I wish I could have stayed longer.
+However, in the time I was there, I was thrilled by all I saw and did.
 I count myself lucky to have had such an experience and have many good and happy memories.

-"My time with Bobby has had such an impact on me that words can never do justice.
+My time with Bobby has had such an impact on me that words can never do justice.
 I have promised myself that one day I will return to Khulula to catch up with the friends I made and to see how the centre has progressed.